getcarina/getcarina.com/_tutorials/012-servicenet.md

   - networking
 ---

-This tutorial describes using the internal network ServiceNet on Carina so that containers will only communicate using the internal network.
+This tutorial describes using the internal network ServiceNet with Carina so that containers will only communicate only by using the internal network.

 ### Prerequisite